omur8819/callList-python-Flask/README.md

 ## Connect to database
 * Used <b>Request</b> module in order to connect <b>Company API</b>
-* This project deployment to Google Cloud App Engine system
+* This project deployment to [Google Cloud App Engine](https://cloud.google.com/) System

 ## Designed by using MVC construction
 | MODEL | VIEW | CONTROLLER |